CliMT/climt/docs/configuration.rst

   to a particular quantity or the effect of a certain quantity on the output (mechanism denial).
   This is in some instances done by scaling the quantity or setting it to zero (which is also a scaling).
 To allow for this kind of modification, :py:meth:`scaled_version` can be used.
-This is a method available to all kinds of components (Stepper, PrognosticComponent, etc.,).
+This is a method available to all kinds of components (Stepper, TendencyComponent, etc.,).
 See the documentation for this method in the description of the base components in :ref:`component_list`.

 Compositional Configuration